profsmith89/ctps/_sources/chap06.md

 ## Painting a picture

-To understand what took place when we ran a convolution filter, we are going to use the PIL library to build a very simple image that contains a single edge and then write a few lines of Python code to detect that edge.
+To understand what took place when we ran a convolution filter, we are going to use the PIL to build a very simple image that contains a single edge and then write a few lines of Python code to detect that edge.
 The script `edge1.py` gets us started.

 ```{code-block} python
 ---